If you’re wondering what to serve with your carbonara, you’ve come to the right place.

-If you have kids or picky eaters who refuse to eat cauliflower, this is the dish that might make them change their minds.
+If you have kids or picky eaters who refuse to eat cauliflower, this dish has a good chance of making them change their minds.

-These bites may not need even a dipping sauce when you serve them with carbonara.
-You can simply dip these cauliflower bites in the creamy carbonara sauce.
+And you won’t even need a dipping sauce when you serve them with carbonara.
+You can simply dip these cauliflower bites in the creamy sauce.